 Increasing access to water in extremely arid parts of sub-Saharan Africa can help nomadic livestock farmers in the short term.
 However, in the long run, it may lead to serious consequences for their livelihoods.
 This is shown by new research from Uppsala University published in Nature Climate Change.

 "When you increase access to water in arid areas, often as an urgent emergency measure, it becomes easier for livestock owners to stay there longer.
-However, that in turn increases the demand for water and pasture for their animals, to a level that isn't there, and that risks having a severe impact on the population and reducing their resilience to and ," says Giuliano Di Baldassarre, Professor of Environmental Analysis at Uppsala University.
+However, that in turn increases the demand for water and pasture for their animals, to a level that isn't there, and that risks having a severe impact on the population and reducing their resilience to drought and climate change," says Giuliano Di Baldassarre, Professor of Environmental Analysis at Uppsala University.

 Millions of farmers in sub-Saharan Africa are affected by drought, which often leads to water crises, famine and migration.
 Drought is particularly disastrous in drylands, which typically experience great variation in precipitation, with short rainy periods followed by dry spells lasting for months.
 The communities in these areas mostly consist of nomadic livestock farmers.
 Seasonal movements of herds are the traditional strategy used by nomadic livestock farmers around the world to deal with drought.

 In recent times, initiatives to improve the water infrastructure in arid areas have become more common.
-One of the strategies is to make and boreholes to extract water.
+One of the strategies is to make deep wells and boreholes to extract water.
 This is often an emergency measure to save the animals' lives during drought.

 In their research, the researchers have compared how the overall conditions in drylands look in terms of the extent of drought, access to water, soil conditions and population size.
 They have examined statistics from the years 1954–2018 on the boreholes, shallow and deep wells created, when they were made and for what purpose.

-Most of the created had multiple functions and was intended both for household use and for livestock and irrigation.
+Most of the water infrastructure created had multiple functions and was intended both for household use and for livestock and irrigation.
 During 2021, the researchers followed eight nomadic communities in Angola and conducted in-depth interviews with 24 focus groups.

 The study shows that when access to water improves, thanks to new wells and boreholes, the need for water grows further.
 Both the human population and the livestock need more water, and the animals need more pasture.